Alighasemzadeh83/ML/README.md

 # Machine Learning
-  This repository contains projects, implementations, and experiments from our Machine Learning coursework and competitions.
+  This repository contains projects, implementations, and experiments from our Machine Learning coursework and competitions taught by Dr. Ali Sharifi Zarchi.

 # Topics & Work
   ## Classic Machine Learning